Extended-Thunder/send-later/index.md

     email address to which you would like return receipts sent.

 ### Thunderbird hangs frequently on Windows

+*Note 1:* I don't know if this is still a problem, but I'm leaving it here in case it does come up again.

+*Note 2:* One way to avoid any laggy behavior in Thunderbird is to ensure that the Send Later option "Console log level" is set to "Info" (or "Warn" "Error" or "Fatal").
+High debug log activity seems to bog Thunderbird down over time.

 A number of Send Later users on Windows have reported that when they have Send Later installed, Thunderbird periodically hangs for annoyingly